bagisto/bagisto-docs/src/theme-development/blade-components.md

 ### Shop Shimmer

-Prebuilt `shimmer` effects are available in Bagisto.
-You can easily use them.
+Prebuilt `shimmer` skeletons are shown while a grid or form loads its data.

 Let's assume you want to use the **`shimmer`** You can call it like this.